jaroslawhartman/withings-garmin/README.md

+# Important

+**The project is continued as withings-sync.
+See repository https://github.com/jaroslawhartman/withings-sync**

 # withings-garmin-v2 (and TrainerRoad)

 A tool for synchronisation of Withings (ex.
 Nokia Health Body) to Garmin Connect and Trainer Road.